 Is my drinking water safe?
 If the water is free from impurities or the contaminants are below certain levels, the water you drink is considered safe.
-There’s a long list of water contaminants (close to 100) which is why many parents and homeowners lose sleep whenever they think about their water’s safety and purity.
+There’s a long list of water contaminants (close to 100) which is why many parents and homeowners sometimes lose sleep if they think about their water’s safety and purity.

-100% pure water is almost impossible to achieve (unless sophisticated laboratory equipment are used).
+100% pure water is almost impossible to achieve (unless sophisticated laboratory equipment is used).
 It’s especially the case with the public water supply wherein impurities from natural sources are common.
 These impurities are often introduced to the water through the following methods:

 - Erosion (water carries or dissolves substances from rocks and soil)

 - Agricultural runoff (soil, plant and animal particles)

 - Rain and flooding (dirt, debris and substances might come from soil and roads)